OCPDemos/WhatTheHack/027-DevOpsWithGitHub/Student/challenge03.md

 2. Update the ARM template, replacing the `<prefix>` part with a unique lowercase 5 letter name.
 The resulting name needs to be globally unique to correctly provision resources.

-3. Create a GitHub workflow (`deployDev.yml`) that accomplishes the following ([hint](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-github-actions)):
+3. Create a GitHub workflow (`deployDev.yml`) that accomplishes the following:
-    - Only runs when changes are made to the workflow file itself ([hint](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#onpushpull_requestpaths))
+    - Only runs when changes are made to the workflow file itself
     - Uses a service principal to authenticate to Azure
     - Uses the "Deploy Azure Resource Manager (ARM) Template" action to call your ARM template in your repo